 Hats off to those of you who aren’t website experts and recognize you don’t have the skill set required to design your own effective home staging website.

-While it’s great to leave the nuts and bolts of building your site to a designer who knows what they’re doing.
+It’s great to leave the nuts and bolts of building your home staging website to a designer who knows what they’re doing.

-If your website designer, for example, offers to set up and maintain a Google AdWords account for you, don’t agree to that.
+If your website designer, for example, offers to set up and maintain a Google AdWords or Facebook Ads account for you, don’t agree to that.

-The designer can still do all the set up of the actual ads, keywords, etc. for you, but you’ll control your own ad spending and you can always cut of the designer’s access if you need to.
+The designer can still do all the set up of the actual ads, keywords, etc. But you’ll control your own ad spending and you can always cut of the designer’s access if you need to.

 Plus, you don’t have total control over your spending each month.
 I don’t know about you, but that would make me very uncomfortable!

 There are also many website designers who may offer to register your domain for you and set up hosting services for your home staging website.

 Registering your own domain takes less than 5 minutes, costs about $10 and does not require any high tech knowledge.

-For instance, if he has his own server in his basement, you need to know what sort of backup plan he has in case his basement floods or it goes down while he’s gone on vacation for a week.
+For instance, if he has his own server in his basement, you need to know what sort of backup plan he has.
+What if his basement floods or your home staging website goes down while he’s gone on vacation for a week?

-If you don’t know enough about all of this to know what questions you should be asking your designer, remember you can always book a coaching call with me.
+If you don’t know enough about this or what questions you should be asking your designer, remember you can book a coaching call with me.

-If you’re a Staging Diva Graduate, you can also join the Staging Diva Network Online Discussion Group or our monthly semi-private Staging Diva Dialog coaching calls.
-We meet on the third Thursday of every month.
+We meet every 8 weeks by phone.
 If you’re registered you can attend live with me, ask anything you like and have a recording of the call sent to you right after the event.

 Have you run into any issues because you trusted the wrong person with your home staging website?
 Please share in the comments below.